-Next week, thousands of people will be coming to Duluth to participate in and watch Grandma’s Marathon.
-This race has grown bigger than just a marathon.
+On June 22nd, over 50,000 people will be coming to Duluth to participate in and watch Grandma’s Marathon.
+This race has grown bigger than just a marathon with over 19,000 runners.
 It’s an event where all kinds of people come together to celebrate an amazing day!
-This is the 41st year of Grandma’s Marathon and people come from all over the world for the weekend’s races and activities.
+This is the 43rd year of Grandma’s Marathon and people come from all over the world for the weekend’s races and activities.
 Read on to learn how to successfully navigate the busy weekend in Canal Park, and make the most out of your race weekend!

 Grandma’s Marathon began in 1977 when local runners planned a race from Two Harbors to Duluth.
 The first year consisted of only 150 participants.
 Fast forward four decades later, and Grandma’s Marathon is a nonprofit organization with one of the biggest races in the country.